realmikesolo/fluffy-pants/README.md

-# Telegram bot, which send you random image of your cat
+# Telegram bot, which send you random image or video of your cat